jackbenny/failedlogins/README.md

 # failedlogins.sh #
-This is a small Bash script I wrote for a programming & scripting course at school.
+This is a small Bash script I wrote for a programming & scripting class at school.
 The script checks for failed SSH logins in /var/log/auth.log by default.
 The failed logins are then sent by e-mail to the admin user specified in the Admin variable.